marcelomf/frontend-boilerplate/CONVENTIONS.md

 - You should never ask to put file codes, you must find them yourself.
 - You should automatic write all codes in the project.
 - You should write code in src/ directory, its the main directory o the project.
+- Architect shold write a plan to implementation by editor.
+- Editor follow the plan writed by architect and write all codes suggested by architect and others if necessary.

 ### Coding Environment